DMSA vs. DMPS vs. EDTA: Which Chelator Is Right for You?

 Introduction: Understanding Chelation Therapy

 Heavy metals such as lead, mercury, cadmium, and arsenic can quietly accumulate in the body over time.
-These toxins may impact brain function, cardiovascular health, immune strength, and kidney performance.
+These toxins may affect brain function, cardiovascular health, immune strength, and kidney performance.

 Chelation therapy is a medically guided process that uses specialized compounds — known as chelators — to bind to these metals so the body can safely eliminate them.
 While there are several types of chelating agents, the three most recognized are DMSA, DMPS, and EDTA.